bgermann/cforms2/readme.txt

 = Credits =

-The translations that were distributed up to version 14.9.13 were provided by:
+The translations that are or were distributed were provided by:

 * www.alpenimmobilien.de
 * Michael Lederstatter / Buy-Hosting.net